-The list of American states that have laws explicitly outlawing all online gambling is short: Illinois, Indiana, Louisiana, Montana, Oregon, South Dakota, and Wisconsin all have laws on the books that could land you in jail if you place any sort of wager on a gambling website.
+Keep in mind that there is a list of American states that have laws explicitly outlawing all online gambling.
+It is subject to change as states have been quickly moving forward with their own legalization.
+These states currently include Louisiana, Oregon, South Dakota, and Wisconsin.
+They all have laws on the books that could theoretically land you in jail if you place any sort of wager on a gambling website but it is important to note that this has never actually happened in practice.
 The state of Nevada also has a law that forbids citizens from placing wagers at non-state-regulated gambling sites, language similar to what online sports bettors and poker players may soon see if other states begin regulating and taxing their own versions of online casino and sports wagering sites.

 It is very difficult to monitor unregulated gambling, so we would take the bet that you won’t wind up in jail.
 Still, we are not legal professionals so you should contact a lawyer or other legal authority to find out about online sports betting law where you live.
 If you live in a state with laws against online betting, we don't recommend that you place sports bets through this method.
 But the largest way of getting in trouble is to use an unregulated bookie.
 These local shops or people have no regulatory body overseeing those operations and can take money from you whenever they want.
 If you are caught gambling outside of a licensed gambling facility, you could face misdemeanor charges (or worse depending on the state).